 s270-10(1)(a): …a deduction is allowable to a trust,…

-There must be a scheme.
+The second condition is that there must be a scheme.
 And under this scheme the following three things must happen.
 It doesn’t matter in what order they happen, but all three must be present.

 1) Assessable Income